 Operation of these engines is limited to 100 hours per year for maintenance and readiness checks and 50 hours per year for non-emergency situations.
-From January of 2020 through the date of the inspection EUFIREPUMP ran a total of 20.5 hours and EUEMERGEN ran a total of six hours.
+EUFIREPUMP has run a total of 63.5 hours for the life of the unit.
+EUEMERGEN ran a total of six hours during the review period and has run 496 hours for the life of the unit.
+The fire pump is turn tested weekly and the generator is tested monthly for 30 minutes.
+Each unit is serviced by the facility and records regarding this were available.